Neutrino oscillation measurements with KamLAND and JUNO in the presence of scalar NSI: Analytical Expressions for Electron (Anti)Neutrino Survival Probability

-Here we try to derive the formula for $\nu_e\rightarrow\nu_e$ disappearance probability in the presence of scalar NSI.
-In order to simplify the problem we only consider the diagonal scalar NSI parameters and moreover one NSI parameter at a time while keeping remaining NSI elements to be equal to zero.
-This way first we present the calculation in the presence of $\eta_{ee}$ only.
+In this section, the formula for $\bar{\nu}_e\rightarrow\bar{\nu}_e$ disappearance probability ($P_{\bar{\nu}_e\to \bar{\nu}_e}$) in the presence of scalar NSI is derived.
+As mentioned earlier, we consider the diagonal scalar NSI parameters only for simplicity.
+Moreover, one sNSI parameter at a time is taken while the other two NSI parameters are put to zero.
+Thus for the derivation of $P_{\bar{\nu}_e\to \bar{\nu}_e}$ (with sNSI) only the sNSI parameter $\eta_{ee}$ takes non-zero values while $\eta_{\mu\mu}$ $= 0 = $ \tt.
+Here we use the change of basis approach \cite{Ioannisian:2018qwl} to diagonalize the effective Hamiltonian in the presence of sNSI.